shaefner-usgs/easy-web-forms/README.md

 * **address**

   Creates a single field for entering a street address with autocomplete suggestions as you type.
-You will need to create the following extra fields in the database table to store the constituent values, which are set in hidden `<input>` fields on the web page: 'city', 'countryCode', 'latlng', 'postalCode', 'state', 'street'.
+You will need to create the following extra fields in the database table to store the constituent values, which are stored in hidden `<input>` fields: 'city', 'countryCode', 'latlng', 'postalCode', 'state', 'street'.
 This functionality utilizes a 3rd-party library called [PlaceSearch.js](https://developer.mapquest.com/documentation/place-search-js/v1.0/), and it requires a [MapQuest API key](https://developer.mapquest.com), which you set in conf/config.inc.php.

 * **datetime**